fritzkink/chuid/README.md

 3. Algorithm

 Our multi-threaded algorithm is based on the following two principles:
-    a.
-As file systems are by and large tree structures, scans of different subtrees are independent from each other: Synchronization is necessary only in case of files referenced by hardlinks.
+- As file systems are by and large tree structures, scans of different subtrees are independent from each other: Synchronization is necessary only in case of files referenced by hardlinks.
-    b.
-Threads need to dispatch work only when too many of them are idle.
+- Threads need to dispatch work only when too many of them are idle.

 Therefore, threads should be synchronized only in these two cases.